Getting Started

 hence does not have a login system.
 Your identity is an environment variable.
 The reasoner uses it to filter tasks assigned to you and to sign any facts you assert.

-export HENCE_AGENT=alice
+export HENCE_AGENT=dev

 To make this permanent, add it to your shell profile (~/.bashrc, ~/.zshrc, etc.).